hupe13/ghu-update-puc/readme.md

 ## Description

-This plugin is a further development of [leafext-update-github](https://github.com/hupe13/leafext-update-github).
-Back then, I only had two plugins hosted on Github.
-Now there are a few more.
-The function remains the same: the plugin handles updates for all my WordPress plugins hosted on GitHub.
+The plugin handles updates for all my WordPress plugins hosted on GitHub.

 ## Installation